LeonardDick/rtd-tutorial/docs/source/index.rst

 * Calculate the axial density along a simulation box.
 * Produce xyz files of a frame/pore/CNT (either filled with liquid or empty) from the trajectory.

-Additionally the program has a molecule identifier, which makes it possible to perform all analysis for the individual kind of molecules present in the system.
+Additionally the program has a molecule identifier implemented, which makes it possible to perform all analysis for the individual kind of molecules present in the system.

 Check out the :doc:`first_steps/Installation` for more information on how to install CONAn.